gsantoro/blog/content/posts/kubernetes dev environment.md

 My first experience with containers involved running Docker Desktop on my MacBook.
 Kubernetes wasn't even a thing yet.
 You could run a single container or later on, multiple containers with [Docker Compose](https://docs.docker.com/compose/).

-## Docker Swarm, Apache Marathon, AWS ECS and the container orchestration war
+## The container orchestration war

 When Docker introduced [Docker Swarm](https://docs.docker.com/engine/swarm/) it looked like you could use containers in production.
 You could create a cluster of machines and run distributed applications with containers.
 It looked great but I didn't play with it since I didn't need it for work yet.